 ENHERTU was permanently discontinued in 9% of patients, of which ILD accounted for 6%.
 Dose interruptions due to adverse reactions occurred in 33% of patients treated with ENHERTU.
 The most frequent adverse reactions (>2%) associated with dose interruption were neutropenia, anemia, thrombocytopenia, leukopenia, upper respiratory tract infection, fatigue, nausea, and ILD.
 Dose reductions occurred in 18% of patients treated with ENHERTU.
-The most frequent adverse reactions (>2%) associated with dose reductions, fatigue, nausea, and ILD.
-Dose reductions occurred in 18% of patients treated with ENHERTU.
-The most frequent adverse reactions (>2%) associated with dose reductions are reducted at the most frequent adverse reactions (>2%) associated with dose reductions.
+The most frequent adverse reactions (>2%) associated with dose reduction were fatigue, nausea, and neutropenia.